tobias-liaudat/tobias-liaudat.github.io/about.md

 [![]({{ site.url }}{{ site.baseurl }}{{ site.image_path }}/CFHT.jpg){:.img_float_cfht}](https://www.cfht.hawaii.edu)

 I am also working on a data-driven PSF model for ground-based telescopes.
 I developed a new modelling method to make a PSF model simultaneously on the entire focal plane, incorporating the instrument's geometry.
 I validated the approach with real data from the r-band of the CFIS survey at the Canada France Hawaii Telescope (CFHT).
 Later, I integrated the model into a high-performance shape measurement pipeline, [ShapePipe](https://doi.org/10.1051/0004-6361/202243970).
-We are now using this PSF model to process a vast amount of data (~3600 deg2) from the CFIS survey and build a shape catalogue useful for weak lensing studies.
+We used this PSF model to process a vast amount of data (~3600 deg2) from the CFIS survey, and have built a shape catalogue useful for weak lensing studies.

+You can check out the recording of my PhD defence on [YouTube](https://www.youtube.com/watch?v=gTfn0sLaMFk).
+The thesis manuscript will soon be made available online.

 ## Research interests